blendalabs/test-reactrouter-supabase/README.md

 Notes:

+- Each Template will have 0 or 1 Brand.
 - This requires database migrations, backend code, and frontend code.
 - We don’t need an UI to create new brands, but example data in database seed.
 - React Router v7 Framework contains helpers for URL parameters.